TylerErnst/ActivateWork_Capstone/README.md

 ## Introduction
-[App Name] helps users manage their items efficiently and analyze their pricing data to determine net worth for renter insurance.
+NetWealthPro helps users manage their items efficiently and analyze their pricing data to determine net worth for renter insurance.
 With features like item addition, deletion, refreshing, and price analysis, [App Name] offers a comprehensive tool for item management.

 ## Features
 - **Efficient Item Management**: Add, delete, and update items easily.